 Why Am I Seeing 0.45 Conversions?

-These decimal numbers exist because the Data-Driven model decided that "Email" only deserved 45% of the credit for that specific sale.
-The other 55% went to different touchpoints in the customer journey.
+Fractional conversion numbers exist because Data-Driven Attribution splits credit across multiple touchpoints in the customer journey.
+These decimal numbers exist because the Data-Driven model decided that "Email" only deserved 45% of the credit for that specific sale, with the other 55% going to different touchpoints in the customer journey.

 GA4's shift from session-based to event-based tracking means GA4 can split credit across multiple channels.
 Your old Universal Analytics would have given 100% credit to one channel.
-Google Analytics 4's machine learning algorithms distribute credit based on what they calculate each touchpoint contributed to the final conversion.
+Google Analytics 4's data-driven attribution uses Shapley value calculations to compare conversion paths and distribute credit based on what it calculates each touchpoint contributed to the final conversion.

 What I tell every client is this: those fractional numbers aren't errors-they're insights.
 They show you which channels are working together to drive conversions, not just which one happened to get the last click.